Antoinehoff/gyacomo/README.md

 # How to compile and run GYACOMO

+A tutorial is present on the code's wiki https://gitlab.epfl.ch/ahoffman/gyacomo/-/wikis/home.

+(older guideline)
 To compile and run GYACOMO, follow these steps:

 1. Make sure the correct library paths are set in local/dirs.inc.
 Refer to INSTALATION.txt for instructions on installing the required libraries.
 2. Go to the /gyacomo directory and run make to compile the code.
 The resulting binary will be located in /gyacomo/bin.
 You can also compile a debug version by running make dbg.